ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Another thing that impressed me with this bike was its ability to deal with this harsh terrain while still retaining some composure.
 The 4″ wide tires were run at 10psi and held traction pretty well, even on some of the short, technical climbs.

-All in all, I was impressed with what the Aspen had to offer for the price.
+All in all, I was impressed with what Aspen had to offer for the price.
 Read on for more details on the specification.

 Check my article featuring 11 of the best fat tire electric bikes for 2023